elehcim/SageLauncher/README.md

 SageLauncher
 ============

-.desktop file for Launcer in Unity
+.desktop file for Launcer in Unity.
+Copiare in /usr/share/applications